boyang2022/pyaedt-toolkit-template/doc/source/Toolkit_template.rst

 New toolkit implementation
 ==========================

 This repository is a template for any new PyAEDT toolkit.
-It standardizes the way of PyAEDT toolkits implementation, it will make these toolkits easier to maintain, improve and understand.
+It standardizes PyAEDT toolkits implementation.

-The **PyAEDT Toolkit Template** is a working toolkit able to connect to an existing AEDT session, open an existing AEDT project or initialize a new AEDT session.
+The **PyAEDT Toolkit Template** is a working toolkit able to connect to an existing AEDT session, open an existing AEDT project or initialize a new AEDT session, which should be the basic functionality of any toolkit.
+In addition, it creates boxes and spheres in random positions as an example of AEDT control.

 There are common parts which should not be modified, and others which will be different depending on the new toolkit implementation.
 In the following sections, we will define best practices to implement your own toolkit.

 Create a new repository in GitHub
 ---------------------------------

-The first step is to create a new repository, it could be Private at the beginning and then make it Internal or Public.
+The first step is to create a new repository, it could be Private, Internal or Public, you could start making it Private.

 You could create this repository inside the `PyAnsys organization <https://github.com/pyansys>`_.
 If you're an employee of `Ansys Inc. <https://github.com/pyansys>`_, you can join the organization by visiting